XingyuGao1996/XingyuGao1996.github.io/_pages/about.md

 * Ahn, J., Xu, Z., Bang, J., Ju, P., __Gao, X.__, & Li, T. (2020).
 Ultrasensitive torque detection with an optically levitated nanorotor.
 Nature Nanotechnology, 15, 89-93.

-## Near-field energy transfer via vacuum fluctuation adn thermal radiation.
+## Near-field energy transfer via vacuum fluctuation and thermal radiation.
 We are also intereted in regulating energy transfer between macroscopic objects through vacuum.
 Vacuum fluctuations, which exist everywhere, lead to the Casimir interaction between macroscopic bodies.
 We proposed and realized the Casimir diode system to regulate energy transfer by quantum fluctuations.
 We achieved the precision measurement of Casimir force using a home-built dual-cantilever system.
 We realized the non-reciprocal energy transfer via Casimir force, revealing new perspectives and opportunities for utilizing quantum fluctuations in real applications.
 Additionally, we investigated the near field thermal radiation of nonreciprocal objects.
 When the entire system is at thermal equilibrium, intuitively, there should not be any heat flow.
 However, in the vicinity of certain nonreciprocal materials, nonzero local heat current can exist at thermal equilibrium.
 Such a thermal ratiation forms a closed loop, conserving energy globally and maintaining thermal equilibrium.
 It will not violate thermodynamic laws.

 ![ ](../Figures/research/Energytransfer.jpg "energyTransfer")